A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 \section{Numerical Experiments}

 To examine the benefits of our proposed quasi-Newton enhancement to SASS, we implemented \Cref{alg:aloe_quasi} in Python.
+Note that both SASS and Q-SASS do not need to leverage CRNs.
 We remark on a \emph{practical} augmentation we made to \Cref{alg:aloe_quasi}.
 To ease the analysis in \Cref{sec:analysis}, we assumed via \Cref{ass:zeroth_order_oracle} that $\varepsilon_f$ is constant across all iterations.
 However, since using a fixed small $\varepsilon_f$ over all iterations makes unnecessarily high accuracy demands on the zeroth-order oracle, it is of practical interest to try to choose them adaptively.
 Thus, in our implementation, instead of using a constant $\varepsilon_{f}$, an adaptive choice is made.
-In particular, in each iteration, we replace the constant value $\varepsilon_f$ in \Cref{ass:zeroth_order_oracle} and \cref{alg:aloe_quasi} with , where $\varepsilon_f$ is chosen to be a fixed small number related to the desired target accuracy and the second term is a fraction of sufficient decrease imposed in \Cref{alg:aloe_quasi}.
+In particular, in each iteration, we replace the constant value $\varepsilon_f$ in \Cref{ass:zeroth_order_oracle} and \Cref{alg:aloe_quasi} with where $\varepsilon_f$ is chosen to be a fixed small number related to the desired target accuracy and the second term is a fraction of sufficient decrease imposed in \Cref{alg:aloe_quasi}.
 If the fraction of sufficient decrease is large, the right decision of whether to accept the candidate point can still be made, even with a higher noise level in the function estimates.
+We note that this is a simpler form of adaptivity than can be found for QN methods that employ CRNs for zeroth-order stochastic oracles \cite{bollapragada2021adaptive}.

 We tested our implementation on synthetic problems derived from the \texttt{CUTEst} problem set \cite{cutest}.
-In particular, we use the same subset of 27 unconstrained problem\footnote{\cite{cartis2019improving} actually considered 30 problems, but we omit problems \texttt{BDEXP, SINEALI,} and \texttt{RAYBENDL}, because they are in fact bound-constrained problems; removing the bound constraints results in problems that are unbounded below. } considered in \cite{cartis2019improving}[Appendix D].
-We additionally considered a subset of the quantum chemistry problems in \cite{menickelly2022latency}; we refer readers to that paper for technical details concerning the ansatz $\psi(x)$ employed in \eqref{eq:vqe}.
+In particular, we use the same subset of 27 unconstrained problems\footnote{\cite{cartis2019improving} actually considered 30 problems, but we omit problems \texttt{BDEXP, SINEALI,} and \texttt{RAYBENDL}, because they are bound-constrained problems; removing the bound constraints results in problems that are unbounded below. } considered in Appendix D of \cite{cartis2019improving}.
+We additionally considered a subset of the quantum chemistry problems in \cite{menickelly2022latency}; we refer readers to that paper for technical details concerning the ansatz $\psi$ employed in \cref{eq:vqe}.
+Our code is available upon request.